 Now, we all got used to watchmakers offering their new pieces with humidor-styled wooden presentation boxes and accompanying them with scale models of fighter planes, yachts, cars, you name it.
 But, a table stand?
-Well, if things will progress in this direction, we will soon see new luxury timepieces sold with free watch winder safes with electronic locks, integrated alarm systems and all that stuff.
+Well, if things will progress in this direction, we will soon see new luxury timepieces sold with free winder safes with electronic locks, integrated alarm systems, and all that stuff.

 To our sheep, though.